Calum09/Calum09/README.md

 My previous experience includes 3 years working as a QA tester within the games industry and now I'm looking for opportunities to move into software engineering.

 ### 🧑‍💻 Tools & Tech
-I’m currently working with: JavaScript, TypeScript, React, ReactNative, Redux, Git, HTML, CSS, Python
+I’m currently working with:
+- JavaScript
+- HTML & CSS
+- TypeScript
+- React
+- ReactNative
+- Redux
+- Git/Github
+- Python

 ### 🔗 Connect with me